lukew3/3cards/README.md

 # 3cards

 Flashcards on web3.
-Permanently stored flashcards owned by you and resistant to authoritative control.
+Permanently stored, owned by you and resistant to authoritative control.
 Powered by [arweave](https://www.arweave.org/).

 Available at
 https://lukew3-3cards.netlify.app and